 Personal respect for school property and for the appearance of the building promotes a culture of excellence.
 Everyone needs to support these expectations.
 Students can assist by picking up litter they see around the building.
-In all carpeted areas of the buildings food is not permitted and the only allowed beverage is water.
 Other very specific guidelines regarding food and drink will be clearly defined during our TRUE BLUE to the C.O.R.E. behavioral lessons and can be referenced from our MHS C.O.R.E.
 Behavioral Matrix.